Having stressful conversations with your advisor

 • If you are considering changing research areas as well as advisors, explore fields related to the one you currently pursue.
 For example, if you are interested in machine learning, you may also be interested in work going on in natural language processing (NLP) or computational biology.
 This expands your pool of potential new advisors.

 • Talk to students in the area you are interested in or who work with a potential advisor of interest.
-Questions you can ask include: Is the advisor hands off?
+Questions you can ask include: Is the advisor hands on or hands off?
 What sort of expectations do they have of their students?
 How long does it normally take one of their students to graduate?
 Students might also know whether their advisor is taking on more students, and under what circumstances.

 • Attend events.
 This includes area seminars and quals/generals/Ph.D. defenses, but also Allen School-wide events, like TGIF and the Pit Party.
 These offer informal ways to interact with potential advisors and their students in a casual environment so you can get to know them and possibly break the ice before formally approaching them.